carolusquintus/capital-gains/README.md

 1. Libraries:\
     `jackson`: To serialize and deserialize input and outputs from cli application.\
     `vavr`: To manage exception handling through `Try.of()` in order to write simple code.
+2. Frameworks:\
+    `spock`: To test code and ease coverage.

 ## Instructions to compile & run